satishthulva/sylenium-framework/README.md

 - placeholder
 - placeholder

+### :triangular_flag_on_post: How can I configured Testrail?

+- placeholder
+- placeholder
+- placeholder

 ### :triangular_flag_on_post: How can I configure slack?
 As of default, slack will output total test pass percentage, and names of tests which fail in real time.
 This is easily configured by doing the following: